WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 You can download the software build for the different operating systems on the main [website](https://wasabiwallet.io) or better over [Tor](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
 Make sure you also download the signatures of the build and verify them with [zkSNACKs' PGP public key](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
-To update Wasabi, install the new version the same way as usual, it will replace the old version.
 For step-by-step instructions, follow [this guide](/using-wasabi/InstallPackage.md) or [see this video](https://youtu.be/DUc9A76rwX4).
 :::